dcharbonnier/hydrated-ws/README.md

 [![Code Climate](https://img.shields.io/codeclimate/maintainability/dcharbonnier/advanced-websocket.svg?style=flat-square)](https://codeclimate.com/github/dcharbonnier/advanced-websocket/)

-Advanced WebSocket is a connection of lightweight (no dependencies) and simple components to build complex communication path over Websocket on the server and the browser.
+Advanced WebSocket is a collection of lightweight (no dependencies) and simple components to build complex communication path over Websocket on the server and the browser.